Extraltodeus/multi-subject-render/README.md

 ## Credits

-Thanks to [thygate](https://github.com/thygate) for letting me blatantly copy-paste some of his functions for the depth analysis.
+Thanks to [thygate](https://github.com/thygate) for letting me blatantly copy-paste some of his functions for the depth analysis integration in the webui.

 This repository runs with MiDaS.